raghavagps/algpred2/README.md

 AlgPred2.0 is developed for predicting, mapping and scanning allergen peptides.
 More information on AlgPred2.0 is available from its web server http://webs.iiitd.edu.in/raghava/algpred2/ .
 This page provides information about standalone version of AlgPred2.0.
 Please read/cite following paper for complete information including algorithm behind AlgPred 2.0.

 ## PIP installation
-The pip version is also available for easy installation and usage of this tool.
+PIP version is also available for easy installation and usage of this tool.
 The following command is required to install the package
 ```
 pip install algpred2
 ```